Heel Spur Treatment

 4. Strengthening Exercises

-Strengthening exercises for the calf muscles and foot muscles are an important part of heel spur treatment
+Strengthening exercises are another important part of heel spur treatment.

 A combination of strengthening exercises for the calf muscles and the intrinsic foot muscles is a vital part of a heel spur treatment programme – find out more about foot strengthening exercises.